esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 `HostType` is the one for which the handler will be executed.
 In the case of statically defined domains, it is the same as the host, as configured in the [`general.hosts` section](../configuration/general.md#generalhosts).

-The handler itself is specified as a module-function pair;
+The handler itself is specified as a fun expression;
-the arity of the function is not specified at the registration nor verified when calling the handler.
+the arity of the function is always 3 - more about actual arguments in [`Writing handlers`](#writing-handlers) section.
-When writing a handler, the arity can be checked in the `mongoose_hooks` module.
 If the handler expects an incorrect number of arguments, it will simply crash.

+The 4th element of this tuple is a map of static parameters that will be passed to every invocation of the handler.
+It allows to specify additional handler config at the moment of its registering.

 Multiple handlers may be registered for the same hook.
 The last argument, 50, is the sequence number of this handler in the handler chain.